jackcamerano/EspressoBlog/README.md

 # Getting Started

-Jackcamerano.com is a next template based on [Blogify](https://github.com/frontendweb3/blogify)
+EspressoBlog is a next template based on [Blogify](https://github.com/frontendweb3/blogify)

 ## Start with blogify